runtools/run/docs/content/reference/expressions.md

 }
 ```

-This is it.
-If you're a bit familiar with a shell, you should know how to write an expression.
-The syntax is not intended to be as powerful as a shell such as [Bash](https://www.gnu.org/software/bash/), the idea is to support the bare minimum syntax to provide the user with a simple and productive way to control its resources.
-For more advanced operations, we think it is better to use a real programming language, and write a resource `@implementation`.
+If you're a bit familiar with the command line, you should be able to intuit how to write expressions.
+The syntax is not intended to be as powerful as a shell such as [Bash](https://www.gnu.org/software/bash/), the idea is to support the bare minimum to provide the user with a simple and productive way to control his resources.
+For more advanced operations, we think it is better to use a full-featured programming language, and write an actual resource `@implementation`.

-### Subexpressions
+#### Subexpressions

-Using parentheses, an expression can include subexpressions.
-This is useful for chaining multiple method invocations.
+An expression can use parentheses to include subexpressions.
+That is useful for chaining multiple method invocations.

 Example: